daronphang/programming-resources/architectures/software/domain-driven/domain-driven.md

 Bounded contexts should be highly cohesive.
 The internal operations of the context should be intensive and closely related, with the vast majority of communication occurring internally rather than cross-boundary.

-**Connections between bounded contexts should be loosely coupled**, as changes made within one bounded context should minimize or eliminate the impact on neighbouring contexts.
+**Connections between bounded contexts should be loosely coupled**, as changes made within one bounded context should minimize or eliminate the impact on neighboring contexts.

 It is common for business requirements of a product to change during its lifetime, but it is rare for a company to need to change the underlying implementation of any given product without accompanying business changes.
 Hence, bounded contexts should be built around business requirements and not technological requirements.